ProdataSQL/FabricWhoIsActive/README.md

 This Fabric DW script just shows exec requests, sessions and SQL Statements.
 When coming from SqlDbEngine this adds some familiarity to monitoring.

-Maybe in the future we will use KQL and Log Analytics, but hopefully we gte more DMVs to epand this type of solution.
+Maybe in the future we will use KQL and Log Analytics, but hopefully we get more DMVs to expand this type of solution.

 Features:
 - long runing queries